abradshaw/getting-started-with-satellite-6/configure_the_server_for_provisioning/subnets.md

 Navigate to

-Infrastructure > Capsules and use the pull down menu on your severs enty to **Import Subnets**
+Infrastructure > Capsules and use the pull down menu on your severs entry to **Import Subnets**

 ![Import Subnets](../images/capsule-import-subnets.png)